Union University Jackson TN strives for academic excellence and future directed program.

 Other types of experience may be acceptable but must be approved by the program.

 Last 60 hours cumulative GPA of 3.0.
-In addition, they also look at your science courses (general chemistry, anatomy, physiology, microbiology, statistics).
+In addition, they also look at your science courses (anatomy and physiology 1 & 2 and statistics).
 They compare your science GPA to your last 60 hours GPA when considering your overall GPA.

 Minimum GRE scores: